-The Belizean cayes are some of the best Caribbean islands for families for various reasons.
+The Belizean cayes are some of the best Caribbean islands for families for various reasons and one of the best places to visit in Central America, as well.
 The shallow, calm water around the islands is perfect for snorkeling and water activities for little ones.
 The barrier reef off the coast of Belize is known for its incredible marine life that you’ll find breathtaking.

 Perhaps the best island in the cayes for those visiting Belize with kids, Ambergris Caye has a lot to offer.
 Ambergris Caye is the largest and most developed island in Belize.

 And there are a lot of things to do in San Pedro, Belize, the main island on Ambergris Caye.
 For adventure-seekers, you can swim with sharks at Hol Chan Marine Reserve or even snorkel or dive in the Great Blue Hole, a massive sinkhole off the coast of Belize.